google/node-sec-roadmap/chapter-6/failing.md

 [centralized naming scheme][CVE-IDs] for vulnerability reports so that reports don't fall through the cracks.
-Security responders rarely have the luxury of dealing with a single stack much less a single layer of that stack so mailing lists are not sufficient --- if reporters roll their own naming scheme or only disclose via unstructured text, reports will fall through the cracks.
+Security responders rarely have the luxury of dealing with a single stack much less a single layer of that stack so mailing lists are not sufficient &mdash; if reporters roll their own naming scheme or only disclose via unstructured text, reports will fall through the cracks.